Toss it against the wall

 Unfortunately, this law will force firms to charge more for their services and provide

-.
+less choice of investment options.
 Completely the opposite of the intent of the legislation.

 Small investors with accounts less than $1,000,000 will find themselves moving to automated investment services because the cost of compliance is too great.
 We all have or had mutual funds, the autopilot investments of the past.
 What happens to your accounts when the market drops?
 What happens to your income if those accounts lose your money?